Anonymous-Humanoid/chromium-extension-eval-sample/README.md

 ## Usage

+- Download this repository
+- Install the Node.js dependencies (e.g, with `npm install`)
-- Download and unpack this extension
+- Unpack this extension
 - Optionally, pin the extension to the toolbar
 - Go to an HTTP/HTTPS web page, such as [`example.com`](https://example.com)
 - Click on the extension icon from the extension toolbar